jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/2_Experiment.typ

 This subsequent phase should be initiated with reduced internal pressure, volume, or a simultaneous decrease in both parameters.

 Throughout this critical stage, it is of paramount importance to rigorously investigate various combinations of internal pressure, internal volume, load type (whether static or dynamic), and distribution of external loads.
 Maintaining meticulous records of configurations that can be executed without ignition is essential.
-This stringent testing strategy is instrumental in gaining a comprehensive understanding of the variables at play and establishing the safest experimental conditions for hydrogen within #glspl("swith").
+This stringent testing strategy is instrumental in gaining a comprehensive understanding of the variables at play and establishing the safest experimental conditions for hydrogen-filled #glspl("swith").
 Concurrently with these experimental efforts, attempts should be made to encapsulate the observed physical behavior in simulations.
-The ultimate objective is to precisely understand how to conduct experimental tests for #glspl("swith") up to the scale of the Airbus A350-1000 and to develop reliable simulation tools, potentially reducing the need for highly cost-intensive experiments.
+The ultimate objective is to precisely understand how to conduct experimental tests for #glspl("swith") up to the scale of large aircraft like the Airbus A350-1000 and to develop reliable simulation tools, potentially reducing the need for highly cost-intensive experiments.
 Following the successful completion of these experimental studies, it is crucial to investigate any potential effects of the surrounding medium on the measurement equipment.

 // -------------------------------------------------------------------------- //